-Fire behavior is a product of how a fire responds to the interactions of fuel, weather and topography.
-While topography plays an important role in fire behavior in forests of Interior Alaska, here we focus on how changing fuel and changing fire weather conditions may alter how deciduous stands burn.

-Both fuel abundance and fuel arrangement are important factors for fire behavior and both are controlled by forest structure and composition (Atchley et al., 2021; Parsons et al., 2017).
-In boreal Interior Alaska, forests have been remarkably stable for thousands of years under an infrequent, high severity fire regime (Kelly et al., 2013), which promoted black spruce dominance across the region.
-Deciduous communities were present (Higuera et al., 2018) but limited and predominantly dominated by birch (Betula neoalaskana).
-However, paleoecological community types, on which the description of a negative feedback is partly based, are not analogous to modern emerging communities in Alaska: mid-Holocene boreal deciduous environments were dominated by birch (Higuera et al., 2008; Kelly et al., 2013) while recent studies have found alder (Alnus crispa), aspen (Populus tremuloides), and even willow (Salix spp.) in dominant quantities in modern boreal forests after reburning (Hayes and Buma, 2021; Johnstone et al., 2020).
-Early observations of regenerating deciduous forests in Interior Alaska demonstrate that forest structure changes distinctively across a 1-3 short-interval fire gradient: three burns result in a more open, clumped spatial distribution of trees via increased presence of willow and aspen (Hayes and Buma, 2021).
-Tree structure plays an important role in shaping fuel distributions (Eckdahl et al., 2022; Hély et al., 2000): changing forest structure and composition alters fire behavior via changes to specific fire behavior variables, such as ignitability, spread intensity, and wind flow.
-In addition, deciduous species are faster growing, outpacing black spruce regeneration (Mack et al., 2021) which could lead to greater fuel abundance.
-Currently, we lack modern empirical data on the spatial distribution and abundance of fuels in emerging deciduous stands, limiting our ability to make informed hypotheses about potential fire behavior.
+At a stand level, given adequate fire weather conditions, fire behavior is determined by the availability and arrangement of fuels.
+Both fuel abundance and arrangement are driven by forest structure and composition (Atchley et al., 2021; Parsons et al., 2017).
+In boreal Interior Alaska, forest composition (and therefore structure) has been remarkably stable for millenia under an infrequent, high severity fire regime (Kelly et al., 2013), which promoted black spruce dominance across the region.
+Broadleaf communities were present (Higuera et al., 2008, Kelly et al., 2013), but limited spatially, and predominantly birch (Betula neoalaskana).
+However, paleoecological community types, which display self-regulation of fire across millennial time scales, are not analogous to modern emerging communities in Alaska: recent studies have found aspen (Populus tremuloides), alder (Alnus crispa), and willow (Salix spp.) in dominant quantities after reburning (Hayes and Buma, 2021; Johnstone et al., 2020).
+Shifts in forest composition are associated with corresponding shifts in forest structure: in forests that reburn, increased presence of species like aspen and willow lead to more open and more clumped spatial distribution of trees with each additional fire (Hayes and Buma, 2021).
+Tree density and distribution play an important role in fire behavior (Eckdahl et al., 2022; Hély et al., 2000): more open forest structure can alter wind flow, leading to shifts in ignitability and rate of spread (Pimont et al. 2011, Ryan 2002).
+In addition, broadleaf species are faster-growing, outpacing black spruce regeneration (Mack et al., 2021) which could lead to greater fuel abundance.
+Currently, we lack modern empirical data on the spatial distribution and abundance of fuels in emerging broadleaf forests, limiting our ability to make informed hypotheses about potential fire behavior.

-In addition, fire weather conditions are changing in Alaska (Lund et al., 2023) in ways outside the norms displayed in historic or paleoecological analogs.
-Extreme fire seasons (Turquety et al., 2007) may become the norm via increasingly warm and dry summers (Balshi et al., 2009; Lund et al., 2023).
-Importantly, in 2004 and 2005 under extreme fire weather conditions, spruce and mature deciduous stands burned at similar frequencies (Kasischke et al., 2002), suggesting foliar moisture constraints could be overridden.
-In addition, studies of recent reburning in Alaska found the effects of self-regulation are strongest within the first decade after fire but begin to decay within 10 to 20 years (Buma et al., 2022).
-The combined impact of novel community types, more open stand structures, and extreme climate-driven fire weather may enable fire to overcome previous self-regulation thresholds.
+In addition, fire weather conditions are departing from historic or paleoecological norms in Alaska (Lund et al., 2023).
+The number of “extreme” fire seasons has increased in Alaska ("extreme" here referring to burned area, Turquety et al., 2007), driven by increasingly warm and dry summers (Balshi et al., 2009; Lund et al., 2023).
+In the two extreme fire seasons of 2004 and 2005 (6.59 million acres burned in 2004, nearly 35 times the median annual area burned, Veraverbeke et al. 2015), spruce and mature broadleaf forests burned at similar frequencies (Kasischke et al., 2002), suggesting foliar moisture constraints could be overridden.
+In addition, studies of the spatial distribution of contemporary reburning across Alaska found the effects of self-regulation are strongest within the first decade after fire but begin to decay within 10 to 20 years (Buma et al., 2022).
 Understanding the future characteristics of boreal fire regimes requires evaluating the combined role of shifts in community type, forest structure, and fire weather conditions and their potential cumulative impact on future fire behavior.
+The combined impact of novel community types, more open stand structures, and extreme climate-driven fire weather may enable fire to overcome previous self-regulation thresholds (Baltzer et al., 2021; Whitman et al., 2024, 2019).